For more detailed information, please change to the German version of this website.

 Further information can be found here.

-You can earn 2 ECTS credits (with at least 70% attendance).
+You can earn 2 ECTS credits for this course if you attend at least 70% of the classes.

 Further options: